Alia5/GlosSI/Readme.md

 * **Q: Hitting the Steam Button + RT to take a screenshot doesn't work**

   A: Another limitation that most likely won't be fixed, even if Steam would take a screenshot, you'd most likely get just a blank image

-* **Q: UWP Games don't launch in foreground**

-  A: For some reason trying to launch them in foreground stops them from launching entirely

-     For now use alt+tab via Steam-chords

-     This is currently being investigated

 ```
 ```